April 2006

 We finally settled on wood pellets.
 There are several brands out there.
 When we were researching this topic, the brand we found was Woody Pet.
 They don’t sell this brand anywhere nearby, but we checked at our local feed stores and co-ops and found a similar product sold under different names, such as Equine Pine and Eagle Valley ABM Advanced Bedding Management.
 We also asked other horse owners and the people at the feed stores and co-ops, and the consensus seems to be that this stuff is the best thing since sliced bread.
 So we shoveled out all the straw and put in six bags of wood pellets…

-Pouring the wood pellets
+Pouring bedding pellets

 …watered them down to fluff them up per instructions…